codeinthehole/codeinthehole.hugo/content/tips/creating-large-xml-files-with-php.md

 ```

 Here we flush the XML in memory to file every 1000 iterations.
 This ensures that
-memory usage is capped and opens up the possiblity of creating very large XML
+memory usage is capped and opens up the possibility of creating very large XML
 files.